 Have you ever wondered about the weird ways of speaking of someone you know?
 In 1995, I moved to England from Canada, taking up a position at the University of York in Yorkshire.
 My colleagues came from all over Britain, the south, the north, Scotland and Northern Ireland as well as other parts of Europe.
 The topic of dialect differences was in the air all the time as we compared our varieties of English.
 Surprisingly, despite the obvious phonological differences in my speech compared to all my colleagues, there were unexpected correspondences between myself and my Scots, Northern Irish and Northern English colleagues.
 In some cases, we had the same vowel merger . . . → Read More: A Layman’s Guide to “Roots of English”

 Have you lost track of developments in generative linguistics, finding yourself unsure about the distinctive features of minimalism?

 Would you like to know more about recent advances in the genetics of language, or about right hemisphere linguistic operation?

 The Cambridge Encyclopedia of the Language Sciences addresses these issues, along with hundreds of others.
 It includes basic entries for those unfamiliar with a given topic and more specific entries for those seeking more specialized knowledge.
 It incorporates both well-established findings and cutting-edge research and classical approaches and new theoretical innovations.
-The volume is aimed at readers who have an interest in some aspect of language science but wish to learn more about the broad range of ideas, findings, practices, and prospects . . . → Read More: The Cambridge Encyclopedia of the Language Sciences
+The volume is aimed at readers who have an interest in some aspect of language science but wish to learn more about the broad range of ideas, findings, practices, and prospects that constitute this . . . → Read More: The Cambridge Encyclopedia of the Language Sciences